Pheoxy/linux_install/archlinux_install_i3.md

 `systemctl start sshd.service`

+If your using wifi you need to connect to your Wifi Network first:

+`wifi-menu`

 Type in and look for the `inet` entry that should corrospond with your LAN IP address's to find the IP Address of the Arch Install Computer:

 `ip addr`